jiangnianshun/django-mdict/doc/doc_en/doc_question.md

 sudo vim /etc/apache2/apache2.conf
 ```

-Add at the end of the file
+Add this line at the end of the file

 ```